bkochuna/ners570f21-Lab06/README.md

 ## Documentation
 ### Sphinx
 The documentation for this package is contained within the `doc/` directory.
-The guide for installing, using, and developing the code is included within the `doc/sphinx/` directory and requires Python 3 as well as the Python packages `sphinx` and `sphinx_rtd_theme`.
+The guide for installing, using, and developing the code is included within the `doc/sphinx/` directory and requires Python 3 as well as the Python packages `sphinx`, `sphinx_rtd_theme`, and `sphinx-prompt`.
 With these packages installed, the documentation can be built and opened locally in HTML format.
 Navigate to the `doc/sphinx/` directory and execute:

 ```
 make html